JonasKoenig/CodeOnMyMind/projects/json-to-table/README.md

 ### 3. Filter

 One can filter the rows by selecting a column and typing a value.
-Filtering is case insensitive.
+Filtering is case insensitive, so "this" is equal to "This".
 Note the compact syntax of the comparing if-statement: `if-statement ? true-value : false-value`.
 Shorthands like this help with readability (in my opinion).

 ```javascript
 function applyFilter(string, column) {